GhostofGoes/getmac/README.md

 port, 55555 by default.
 This can be changed by setting `getmac.PORT` to the desired integer value.
 Additionally, on Windows, this will send a UDP packet to 1.1.1.1:53 to attempt to determine the default interface.

+## Features
+* Pure-Python (no compiled C-extensions required!)
+* Python 2.7 and 3.4+
+* Lightweight, with no dependencies and a small package size
+* Can be dropped into a project as a standalone .py file
+* Supports most interpreters: CPython, pypy, pypy3, IronPython, and Jython
+* Provides a simple command line tool (when installed as a package)
+* MIT licensed!

 ## Notes
 * If none of the arguments are selected, the default